Officer in Missouri shooting unaware teen was a suspect - police

 According to the account given by Jackson and the police reports his department released, police received a call about the robbery and an ensuing altercation with a clerk at 11:51 a.m. on Aug.
 9. A suspect description went out over police radio.

-Wilson left a prior call he was on and then encountered Brown at 12:01 p.m.
-Three minutes later Wilson had fatally shot Brown, Jackson said.
+Officer Wilson left a prior call he was on and then encountered Brown at 12:01 p.m.
+Three minutes later Wilson had fatally shot Brown, and other officers and an ambulance were dispatched to the scene, Jackson said.

-Wilson, who has been put on paid administrative leave, has been shielded from the public.
+Wilson, who has been put on paid administrative leave, has been shielded from the public since the incident.
 A lone police car sat outside Wilson's single-story brick house on Friday, and neighbors posted signs on their doors asking to be left alone.
 One neighbor said Wilson had not been seen for days.

 Another posted a sign on their door that read simply: "We don't know anything.
 Pray for peace."